Cray-HPE/docs-csm/operations/rack_resiliency/Troubleshooting.md

 2025-06-30 07:02:36,235 - WARNING in lib_rms - list of imbalanced services are - ['istiod']
 ```

-Cause: Due to node failiure the pod are not spread equally across zones.
+Cause: Due to node failure the pod are not spread equally across zones.
 Effect: This leads to danger of losing multiple replicas if another node failure happens.
 Recovery: Ensure sufficient resources(cpu and memory) are available in each zone so that pods can be equally distributed.